ccorcos/ui-database/src/0-notion-architecture/README.md

 ## Improvements

+- Eliminate magical reactivity in favor of explicit reactivity.
 - Model the entire UI state with RecordStores and create a well-typed interface for accessing joins.
 - Create services that react to state changes to make sync requests so everything can be controlled headless.